AngangGuo/blog/content/posts/2022/Notes - Hugo Relearn Theme Usage.md

 Create some pages according to below instructions and run it

 ### (Optional)Upload to `Github.com`
-Create a new repository in Github(rldoc)
+Create a new repository in GitHub(rldoc)
 ```
 git remote add origin https://github.com/AngangGuo/rldoc.git
 git branch -M main